Trusted WordPress tutorials, when you need them most.

 When you enable this option, you will unlock more settings to customize the save and resume functionality.
 For instance, you can change the text that is displayed next to the submit button and let users save their form’s progress.

-Besides that, there is an option to enable a disclaimer page, which is shown to users before saving their progress.
+Besides that, there is an option to enable a disclaimer page, which is shown to users before they save their progress.
 WPForms also lets you edit the confirmation page settings and change the text displayed on the page.

 Edit save and resume settings

-Next, there are more options if you scroll down.
-You can ‘Enable Resume Link’ to allow users to copy the form link and paste it into their browsers to resume later.
+If you scroll down, you’ll find settings to ‘Enable Resume Link’ and allow users to copy the form link and paste it into their browsers to resume later.

 There is also an option to ‘Enable Email Notification’ that sends the link to the user’s email address so that they can access their form from their inbox.